lepned/LZTraining/README.md

-# LZTraining
+# LZTraining - A cross platform solution for downloading training data from Leela Chess Zero
-Download training data from Leela Chess Zero.
-This is a console-based application for downloading training data from storage.lczero.org.
+Download training data from Leela Chess Zero with ease.
+This console-based application is designed for downloading training data from storage.lczero.org and runs on Windows, Mac, and Linux operating systems.

-Download plan is a model class that is used for defining the various settings needed for downloading the training data.
+Configure your download plan by defining the various settings needed for downloading the training data.
 The configuration/download plan is defined in a json-file like this:
 ```
 {
   "StartDate": "2022-11-01",